-Every student that has prepared for the MBA or is preparing for MBA tackles this question in their lifetime.
-If you are preparing for GMAT and need an answer to the question “How hard is GMAT?” you are surely in the right place.
+Every student who has prepared for the MBA or is preparing for it tackles this question in their lifetime.
+So if you are preparing for GMAT and need an answer to the question “How hard is GMAT?” you are surely in the right place.

 Every year more lakhs of students around the globe appear for the GMAT exam.
 All the students aiming to get admitted into their dream college prepare to get a score of more than 720 to secure their place.
 More competition and the urge to score more in the examination make the GMAT test difficult.